 David Powlison is a biblical counselor and an author of some important books and journal articles, resources that perhaps could lead some to see as promoting Christian growth apart from the local church.
 But that would be misleading, he explained to me a few years back when I sat down with him at the Christian Counseling & Educational Foundation offices near Philadelphia.
 I asked him to explain the vital role the local church plays in growing in sanctification — in our growth in holiness.
-Here’s what he said:
+Here’s what he said.

-Local church is integral to sanctification from all sorts of different directions.
+The local church is integral to sanctification from all sorts of different directions.
 There is an obvious direction I will come at and there is a less obvious one.
-Every single fruit of sanctification gets expressed within the context of the Church.
-To quote 1 Timothy 1:5, the goal of our instruction is love that comes from a pure heart, a good conscience, and a sincere faith, and that love gets expressed in the Church.
-It gets expressed towards brothers and sisters.
+Every single fruit of sanctification gets expressed within the context of the church.
+To quote 1 Timothy 1:5, “The aim of our charge is love that issues from a pure heart and a good conscience and a sincere faith.”
+And that love gets expressed in the church.
+It gets expressed toward brothers and sisters.

 There is a sense where I am not perfected until you are perfected.
 We are not perfected until every single one of us, the children of the living God, is perfected, which means I have a stake in another person’s struggle as part of my own sanctification.
 Sanctification is not a private endeavor.
 It is not a moral self-improvement project.
 It is not less than that, but it is so much more than that, because the actual things that are improved about us actually tie us to the welfare of other people.

 So where else will I express the fruits of growth, but with my brothers and sisters?
-Where else will the gifts that God has given me to be the vehicle in which my sanctification is most fruitful?
+Where else will the gifts that God has given me to be the vehicles in which my sanctification is most fruitful be expressed?
 Where else will they be expressed if the body of Christ, Christ’s own beloved people, is not part of it?
 We are called to do good to all, but especially to the household of faith (Galatians 6:10).

 From a certain point of view, my ability to contribute to evangelism and world missions hinges on whether I love the brethren, whether we as Christian people resolve our differences, treat each whether with forbearance, patience, humility, and constructive love, whether we are candid to reprove in a constructive and loving way, and so forth.
 Am I about the business of a kingdom that is not my own?
 And to the degree I am, it will involve being with other people.
 That is the less talked about side.

 The more obvious side is that I need my brothers and sisters.
 We can’t say it is impossible to grow without fellowship, because there are people in solitary confinement who have grown deep and rich and wise in the ways of the Lord.
-But it is the normal way that we grow, barring extreme circumstances — like being the only Christian in a Muslim village in Algeria or being in prison or being elderly and extremely frail and disabled and, for whatever reason, there aren’t people around you that can support your faith.
+But it is the normal way that we grow, barring extreme circumstances — like being the only Christian in a Muslim village in Algeria, or being in prison, or being elderly and extremely frail and disabled, and, for whatever reason, there aren’t people around you that can support your faith.

 From whom else will I receive all of the one-anothering that the Bible says we need to give each other?
-Where else will I hear the Word preached but in the context of corporate worship?
-Where else will I be reminded through the Lord’s supper and baptism that this King stoops to meet us?
+Where else will I hear the word preached but in the context of corporate worship?
+Where else will I be reminded through the Lord’s Supper and baptism that this King stoops to meet us?
 He is not just a head trip.
 He says, “Here is my body.
 Here is my blood.
 These are the waters of life.
 Your sins are washed away.
 Partake of the feast.
 Repent of your sins.
 You really are forgiven.
 You really are washed.”

 Where else do I get the incalculable thing that happens in public worship where I can sing a hymn?
 Not when I am by myself.
 I am glad that joyful noise counts unto the Lord, but there is nothing like singing with a passel of other believers who mean it.
 And I am sure most of us have had that experience where you can’t even sing because it is so awesome.
 We are singing to each other and to the Lord and it is so awesome.
 What we are saying to the Lord and to each other — and how profound corporate worship is — is vital for our sanctification.

 So, do we need the body of Christ?
 Yes, at both ends of the process.
 We need it at the input end to help us grow.
 And how could I forget?
-When I was being interviewed for church membership, the final question my pastor asked was, “If you stray from my fidelity to Jesus Christ or my wife, what will we do?”
+When I was being interviewed for church membership, my final question to my pastor was, “If I stray from my fidelity to Jesus Christ or my wife, what will we do?”
 And it was a huge comfort to me for the pastor to say, “I will pursue you.
 I will call you to repentance.
 And if you don’t repent, we will excommunicate you.”
 I said, “I am signing on.”
 There are shepherds who are looking out for my soul.

 Does that mean you can’t be a solo Christian?
 Well, of course not.
 God can sustain people in tough times.
 But, boy, the norm and the goal is the body of Christ living and active.